Skip to main content

 --header 'X-Api-Key: YOUR_API_KEY'

-Batch Registrations (Account Scope Only)
+Batch Registrations (Account and Program Scope)

-Per-request limits: User-scope and card-scope registrations are limited to 100 merchant triggers per request.
+Per-request limits: User-scope and card-scope registrations are limited to 100 merchant action triggers per request.
 Requests exceeding this limit will receive a 400 error.
 This does not limit the total number of users or cards you can register triggers for — you can make as many requests as needed across different scopes.

 Batch processing workflow: